javerinetan/la-timeless-tresor/README.md

    - The logo was designed by the inspiration of creating a icon to represent treasure of the time of our visiotors.

 - Color scheme template we use for our hotel website:
-   - These colors were choosen base on the idea of creating a luxury feel and minimalist hotel.
+   - These colors were chosen based on the idea of creating a luxury feel and minimalist hotel.
 <div align="center"><img width="750" alt="Screenshot 2023-01-20 105910" src="https://user-images.githubusercontent.com/90853880/213608633-ea622708-1bcf-4316-bd24-3f9c8b05dd92.png"></div>

-💬<i> References/ Features included to our website </i>
+💬<i> References/ Features included in our website </i>

-- This are the website that we reference to base on the design we prefered and improving on these ideas to make our website better.
+- These are the websites that we referenced to base on the design we preferred, and improving on these ideas to make our website better.
 <a href="https://docs.google.com/document/d/1D6m8H17grLfOxrVk1OYEcZxodajLchxxZOqRLz2XyHw/edit?usp=sharing " target="_blank">Key features and references.</a>

 🔨<i> Protoyping by skecthing and on Pencil app </i>